 The Cary Art Loop was founded in 2005 by a group of artists and artisans in Cary, North Carolina and the surrounding communities dedicated to supporting the Arts.
 Its central mission remains today: To maintain a thriving Arts community through positive partnerships and exchanges between artists and Cary venues.
 We are committed to the aesthetic enhancement of our community.

 About the Downtown Cary Arts District

 Over the past 10 years, the area has morphed into an eclectic collection of restaurants, residences, retail, additional businesses, galleries and arts establishments.
-There has been some revitalization (and is still ongoing) with a few buildings renovated into new purposes while still remaining true to their historic past.
-The growth of Final Fridays and the revitalization of the Downtown Cary Arts District is a portion of the development Downtown Cary has seen in the last several years including The Cary Arts Center, Cary Theatre project, Town Hall, Cary Park, Paige-Walker Museum, and the Mathews House.
-Cary Art Loop General Public Meetings are open to all.
-GP meetings will be announced in advance to discuss the Final Fridays events, community projects, marketing and exhibition opportunities and to join forces in creating a more beautiful, robust and visually stimulating environment for all.
+There has been some revitalization of older buildings and new growth downtown.
+The growth of Final Fridays and the revitalization of the Downtown Cary Arts District is a portion of the development Downtown Cary has seen in the last several years including the Cary Arts Center, The Cary Theatre, Town Hall, Cary Downtown Park, Paige-Walker Arts & Museum, and Mayton Inn.

 In 2023, with the soon to open downtown park coming on line and partnering with CAL’s Final Fridays there will be even more synergy and excitement about returning to downtown Cary each month for the art crawls between galleries, businesses and the downtown park.